zpoint/CPython-Internals/BasicObject/long/long.md

 ##### ingeter 1023

-The basic unit is type **digit**, which provide 2 bytes(16bits) for storage.
+the basic unit is type **digit**, which provide 2 bytes(16bits) for storage.
 And 1023 takes the right most 10 bits, so the value **ob_size** field is still 1.